Data Sharing and Resources

 Normative data help determine whether an individual's performance on a cognitive test is within the expected range when considering factors such as age, education and sex.

 The Mayo Clinic Study of Aging offers researchers access to normative data available for individuals age 30 and older for the AVLT and is working to provide additional normative data.
-These normative data use updated methods for deriving norms and are based on a larger sample than the MOANS.
+These normative data use updated methods for deriving norms and are based on a larger sample than that used in the MOANS.

 After filling out the request form and acknowledging the disclaimer, clinicians and researchers are welcome to download a Microsoft Excel file that facilitates calculation of normative scores.